 Suresh Sagili (UK)

-Suresh is currently a locum consultant oculoplastic surgeon at St Georges' Hospital and Moorfields Eye Hospital and is now a consultant at The Shrewsbury and Telford Hospital NHS Trust, Shrewsbury.
+Suresh was a locum consultant oculoplastic surgeon at St Georges' Hospital and Moorfields Eye Hospital and is now a consultant at The Shrewsbury and Telford Hospital NHS Trust, Shrewsbury.

 Zsuzsanna Antus (Hungary)

 Zsuzsanna is an oculoplastic surgeon in the Department of Ophthalmology, Semmelweis University, Budapest, Hungary.

 Mano is a consultant oculoplastic surgeon the Lancashire Teaching Hospital NHS Foundation Trust, Preston, UK.

 September 2010 – August 2011

 Inbal is a consultant oculoplastic surgeon at the Rabin Medical Center, Petah-Tiqwa, Israel.

 Jonathan is a consultant ophthalmic and oculoplastic surgeon and head of the oculoplastic service at The Oxford Eye Hospital, Oxford.